 "Food of WWI - Bully Beef to Ticklers Jam".
 This talk was launched at Horncastle Lion Theatre last year as part of the Horncastle Remembrance Weekend for the Centenary of the armistice.
 I cover the food of the British Army and Homefront.

-"Tea, Taxes and Turmoil, Food and Drink of Georgian Britain" Launched at South Ormsby Hall last week for a bespoke historical cookery workshop in collaboration with Heritage Lincolnshire.
+"Tea, Taxes and Turmoil, Food and Drink of Georgian Britain" Launched at South Ormsby Hall earlier this year for a bespoke historical cookery workshop in collaboration with Heritage Lincolnshire.
 This is a look at the fascinating Georgian era and the food and kitchen innovations of the period, explored through rare antiquarian cookbooks and "pots and pans" material culture.

 I offer a seasonal presentation called "A Taste of Christmas Past".
 This is a culinary whirl from the medieval 12 day festival of Christmas, the pagan origins of many of our customs and traditions, through to the festive fayre of the Tudor, Georgian and Victorian eras.